arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 ### Board Core and Libraries

-The **Arduino UNO R4 Boards** core contains the libraries and examples to work with the Arduino Nano R4's peripherals and onboard components, such as its RA4M1 microcontroller, advanced peripherals (DAC, CAN and OpAmp), Qwicc connector and the onboard RGB LED.
+The **Arduino UNO R4 Boards** core contains the libraries and examples to work with the Arduino Nano R4's peripherals and onboard components, such as its RA4M1 microcontroller, advanced peripherals (DAC, CAN and OpAmp), Qwiic connector and the onboard RGB LED.
 To install the core for the Nano R4 board, navigate to **Tools > Board > Boards Manager** or click the **Boards Manager** icon in the left tab of the IDE.
 In the Boards Manager tab, search for `UNO R4` and install the latest Arduino UNO R4 Boards version.

 ![Installing the Arduino UNO R4 Boards core in the Arduino IDE](assets/user-manual-3.png)